Vitamin D is essential for your good health.

 In a study looking at the New Zealand Adult Nutrition Survey (2008-2009) by the Ministry of Health) 2012) showed that 5% of New Zealanders were in the deficient range (< 25 nmol/L), with another 27% in the insufficient range (25 and 50 nmol/L).
 NB: these cutoff levels are conservative based on current research, which suggests that optimal vitamin D should not be below 80nmol/L.

 New Zealanders are much more likely to be deficient in vitamin D from August to October, with those in the South Island especially at risk.
 In fact, 18% of those in most of the South Island were deficient (i.e., <25nmol/L) during this time.

-Myth: Just a few minutes a day of sun exposure is sufficient to generate enough.
+Myth: Just a few minutes of sun exposure a day is sufficient to generate enough vitamin D.

 Fact: Adequate sunlight exposure is not easily determined for a given individual.

-Myth: You need to get sunburn to get enough.
+Myth: You need to get sunburn to get enough vitamin D.

 Fact: Vitamin D production in the skin occurs within minutes and is already maximised before your skin turns pink.

 Thank goodness!
 Getting sunburnt is off the menu!